DorkOS

 • Obsidian plugin — A React app embedded in Electron, calling services directly in the same process

-Without an abstraction layer, the client code would be full of conditional logic: "if we're in a browser, use fetch; if we're in Obsidian, call the service directly."
-The Transport interface eliminates this entirely.
-The client calls transport.sendMessage() and never knows (or cares) how that message reaches Claude.
+Without this abstraction, client code would need conditional logic everywhere: "if we're in a browser, use fetch; if we're in Obsidian, call the service directly."
+Transport eliminates this entirely.
+The client calls transport.sendMessage() and never knows how that message reaches Claude.

 The Interface

-Transport defines methods for every operation the client needs:
+Transport defines methods for every operation the client needs, organized by domain:

 MethodPurpose